BCHE 4520/6520 - Design of Biochemical Separations Processes

 Tests

 There will be four in-class tests during the semester.
-For individual students, the three highest test scores will each have a value towards the course grade of 18% (16% for grads), and the lowest score will have a value towards the course grade of 10% (9% for grads).
 Tests will be announced at least one week before the date.

 Homework

 † The only exception to the "paper solutions" rule is in the event you have a documented illness or emergency.
-In this case, homework solutions and other assignments must be sent as an attachment to my email eiteman@engr.uga.edu by 12:00 pm noon on the published duedate.
+If you just 'forgot your homework', I'll deduct 10% from that one homework score if you turn it in digitally.
+For digital submission, homework solutions and other assignments must be sent as an attachment to my email eiteman@engr.uga.edu by 12:00 pm noon on the published due date.
 The file(s) MUST have the following format for filenames: "Students Name (Last First) Course Number Assignment Name", in that order.
 If you attach multiple files, distinguish them with "A", "B", etc. For example, the following is an acceptable set of filenames for homework attachments:

 Homework may be in any readable file format (e.g., *.pdf, *.doc, *.jpg).